Skip to main content

 • secrets: Provide credentials upfront so the agent can authenticate without guardrail interruptions.
 Secrets are never stored and are discarded when the session ends.
 See Secrets guide.

-• profileId: Attach a browser profile to reuse saved cookies, local storage, and other browser data.
-The profile ID is a top-level parameter, not nested inside initialTask.
+• environmentId: Attach an environment to reuse saved cookies, local storage, files, and other browser data.
+This is a top-level parameter, not nested inside initialTask.

 Session Types